James and the Giant Peach (musical): 2013 Seattle

 In November 2013, a reworked version of the musical was presented at the Seattle Children's Theatre.
-After the 2010 production, the show underwent much revision, altering plot aspects and songs to appeal to a younger audience, the most notable of which were the omitting of its former title song, "Perfectly Perfect", and the discontinuation of the use of "Pilobolus".
-Also, the character of Marvo, who, at times, was the narrator, is gone, and the introduction of "sophisticated" and "innovative" puppetry to depict some events, "including the show's title character, the Giant Peach."
+After the 2010 production, the show underwent much revision, altering plot aspects and songs to appeal to a younger audience, the most notable of which were the omitting of the song "Perfectly Perfect" and the discontinuation of the use of Pilobolus.
+The character of Marvo, who, at times, was the narrator, was also gone, and it introduced "sophisticated" and "innovative" puppetry to depict some events, "including the show's title character, the Giant Peach."
 The set was also more elaborate than at Goodspeed.

 Justin Paul said of the revised version: "It's certainly changed — and hopefully evolved — since we [premiered] the show at Goodspeed.
 Obviously, that was the first time we'd ever seen the show in front of an audience, so we learned a lot just from that… Now, we sort of put [a different] lens on it and said, 'It needs to be a show that is going to be engaging a young audience — targeted for all ages,' [...]"

 Mike Spee, an adult, played James, Kendra Kassebaum played the Ladybug, and Julie Briskman and Jayne Muirhead played Sponge and Spiker, respectively.